By Ed Sutherland

 In the future, 802.11v may be the answer to enterprise problems with securely configuring laptops and phones.

 The problem 802.11v hopes to ease is managing and configuring the many devices carried by employees, executives, clients, contractors and visitors.
-Daily, we read of Wi-Fis increasing adoption by enterprises.
+Daily, we read of Wi-Fi’s increasing adoption by enterprises.
 There is similar good news for VoIP, even for VoIP over wireless (or VoWi-Fi).
-While Wi-Fis popularity is welcomed by some, it is feared by others.
+While Wi-Fi’s popularity is welcomed by some, it is feared by others.“Clients are petrified because of the growth of Wi-Fi,” says Greg Murphy, chief operating officer at AirWave Wireless.
+The company sells wireless management software.

 Key factors to calming some of those fears might be a more intelligent method for balancing the load wireless clients place on Wi-Fi networks, along with an easier way to configure the myriad devices.
 Both are core issues for the proposed management standard.